aviralshukla-06/Infinity-Task-Manager/README.md

 docker pull aviralshukla06/infinity-task-backend:latest
 docker pull aviralshukla06/infinity-task-frontend:latest
 ```
-- See the images in ypur system:
+- See the images in your system:
 ``` bash
 docker images
 ```